utdata/icj-class/bootstrap/bootstrap-assignment.md

 ## Second page

 - Your second page needs to have an additional Bootstrap Carousel of three photos.
-(Examples in Bootstrap docs.)
+(Examples in Bootstrap docs in Components.)
 The sizing of the photos should be responsive, which is a special class you can look up in the documentation.

 ## Extra credit